 There are many different types of nightguards available to help patients with TMJ dysfunction and bruxism.
 If you grind or clench your teeth at night, but you don’t experience any symptoms of TMJ dysfunction, a simple grinding appliance may be effective to prevent damage.
 These nightguards simply place a physical barrier between the rows of teeth to help patients avoid excessive wear or other damage to the teeth.
 Patients with TMJ dysfunction may need appliances that are a little more complex.
 These nightguards position the jaw in the ideal resting place to relieve strain on the jaw joints and prevent unconscious movements.
 When worn regularly at night, these TMJ appliances can significantly reduce pain and inflammation, allowing patients to speak, chew, and smile without discomfort or impediment.

 Other treatments for bruxism and TMJ dysfunction will be geared toward treating underlying causes of these oral health issues.
 Stress is a major contributor to both TMJ dysfunction and bruxism.
 In many cases, finding ways to better manage stress can reduce the effects of these two oral health conditions.
-The alignment of the bite (way the teeth fit together and function while chewing) is another common cause of both of these oral health conditions.
-If patients need to align their smiles, we may recommend orthodontic treatment working with a skilled orthodontist or ClearCorrect alignment tray braces in our office.
+The alignment of the bite (the way the teeth fit together and function while chewing) is another common cause of both of these oral health conditions.
+If patients need to align their smiles, we may recommend orthodontic treatment working with a skilled orthodontist or ClearCorrect alignment tray braces in our dental office.
 Other treatments may include physical therapy to relieve strain on the TMJ, pain relieving medications, and/or the use of ice packs to relieve pain and swelling.